Propane vs. Natural Gas vs. Heating Oil: Lebanon Home Heating Fuel Comparison

 | 10.7M | 663,450 |

-153 Lebanon Heating Oil Companies You Can Bank On
+153 Lebanon Fuel Oil Companies Homeowners Can Count On

-With 507,486,889 gallons of number two heating oil delivered to Lebanon homes last winter, the Lebanon community relies on its 153 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,889 gallons of heating oil delivered to Lebanon homeowners the last heating season, the Lebanon community depends on its 153 oil companies to keep their oil tanks full.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Lebanon, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the oil to residences and companies throughout Lebanon and the surrounding vicinity.
+Then, the truck delivers the fuel oil to residences and companies throughout Lebanon and the surrounding area.